-The St. Petersburg Polytechnic University Journal of Engineering Science and Technology complies with the ethical standards adopted by the scientific community, in particular, with the guidelines of the Committee on Publication Ethics.
+The Global Energy (Materials Science.
+Power Engineering) complies with the ethical standards adopted by the scientific community, in particular, with the guidelines of the Committee on Publication Ethics.

 1. Responsibility of the authors